-• Windows should match the design of the original windows, although variations to the method of opening will be considered.

-- Traditional timber sliding sash and case (painted in the original colour). - uPVC sliding sash and case (finished in the original colour). - Aluminium with a plasticated wood grain effect finish sash and case (finished in the original colour). - Tilting sash windows in timber, uPVC or aluminium with a plasticated wood grain finish (finished in the original colour). - Stepped windows with a combination of sliding, tilting or side opening in timber, uPVC or aluminium with a plasticated woodgrain finish (finished in the original colour). - In all cases glazing bars should match the original in position and size.
+- Windows should match the design of the original windows, although variations to the method of opening will be considered. - Traditional timber sliding sash and case window frames (painted in the original colour). - uPVC sliding sash and case (window frame colour should match the original). - Aluminium with a plasticated wood grain effect finish sash and case (window frame colour should match the original). - Tilting sash windows in timber, uPVC or aluminium with a plasticated wood grain finish (window frame colour should match the original). - Stepped windows with a combination of sliding, tilting or side opening in timber, uPVC or aluminium with a plasticated woodgrain finish (window frame colour should match the original). - In all cases glazing bars should match the original in position and size.
 Bars inserted into double glazed window units are inappropriate.